ArduPilot/ardupilot_wiki/common/source/docs/common-storm32-gimbal.rst

 .. image:: ../../../images/SToRM32_MP_MountParams.png
     :target: ../_images/SToRM32_MP_MountParams.png

-Set-up through the Mission Planner (SToRM32 serial protocol)
+Set-up through the Mission Planner (STorM32 serial protocol)
 ============================================================

-The custom SToRM32 protocol was added as an alternative to the MAVLink protocol and has the same features.
-To use the serial protocol use all the same settings as above except set the SERIALX_PROTOCOL to "8" (where "X" is "1", "2" or "4" depending upon which Pixhawk serial port the gimbal is connected to).
+The custom STorM32 protocol was added as an alternative to the MAVLink protocol and has the same features.
+To use the serial protocol use all the same settings as above except:

+-  Set ``SERIALX_PROTOCOL`` to "8" (where "X" is "1", "2" or "4" depending upon which Pixhawk serial port
+the gimbal is connected to)
+-  Set ``MNT_TYPE`` to "5"
-When :ref:`Configuring the Gimbal <common-storm32-gimbal_configuring_the_gimbal>` controller the "MAVLink configuration" should be set to "no heartbeat".
+-  When :ref:`Configuring the Gimbal <common-storm32-gimbal_configuring_the_gimbal>` controller set the
+"MAVLink configuration" parameter to "no heartbeat"

 Testing the gimbal
 ==================